 When I say only people, I do mean people, because we came across the cutest little beach puppies further up the beach.
-Is there anything better than beach puppies??
-I don’t believe so!
+Is there anything cuter than beach puppies??
+Not in my eyes!
 They seemed to be resident pups – I think they lived at one of the beach houses.
 So they spend their days playing in the sand – What a life!
 P.s I nearly got my hair ripped out but it was totally worth it.

 Dalawella Beach Swing

 Of course, this list would not be complete if I didn’t mention the bucket list swing photo.
 My photo turned out nothing like those fabulous ones that I had seen and envisioned (sigh).
 But I had a lot of fun and it was so worth it.